Cardiac Power Index Calculator

 What is Cardiac Power Index and Why Should You Care?

-Hey there!
 Have you ever wondered how well your heart is performing its crucial duty of pumping blood effectively throughout your body?
 This is where the Cardiac Power Index (CPI) steps in.
 The CPI is a measure that combines your cardiac output (the volume of blood your heart pumps) and mean arterial pressure (the average pressure in your arteries during a single cardiac cycle) to give you a clear picture of your heart's efficiency.

 Why should you care about CPI?
-Simple!
 It provides valuable insights into your cardiovascular health.
 A higher CPI indicates better heart performance, while lower values can be a red flag for potential heart conditions.
 By keeping an eye on CPI, you can ensure your heart is in top shape or catch early signs of heart problems.

 How to Calculate Cardiac Power Index

-Now, let's tackle the calculation part.
-Don't worry, it's not rocket science.
 Here's a step-by-step guide to calculate your Cardiac Power Index:

-2. Determine Your Mean Arterial Pressure (MAP): This is the average pressure in your arteries during a cardiac cycle, in mmHg.
+2. Determine Your Mean Arterial Pressure (MAP): This is the average pressure in your arteries during a cardiac cycle, in mmHg

 3. Use the Formula: Insert these values into the following formula: